tehomic/blog/docs/_posts/2022-12-23-living-creation.markdown

 ### **Corruptible Man**

 <bref>Gen 1:26 KJV</bref>
-And God said, Let us make man H120 in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
+And God said, Let us make man <a target="_blank" href="https://bible.knowing-jesus.com/strongs/H120"><u>H120</u></a> in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.

 <bref>Gen 2:7 KJV</bref>
 And the LORD God formed man <a target="_blank" href="https://bible.knowing-jesus.com/strongs/H120"><u>H120</u></a> of the dust of the ground, and breathed into his nostrils the breath of life; and man <a target="_blank" href="https://bible.knowing-jesus.com/strongs/H120"><u>H120</u></a> became a living soul.